-In the Trellis merger, both boards were not just amicable to the idea early on, but for the most part hugely The Trellis board faced a Catch 22 of establishing enough of a governance framework to set new members up for success, enthusiastic.51 Yet, some still identified governance as the biggest hurdle to this merger's success.
-Anytime but also trying to leave space for the new board to design the process for itself.
-Additionally, the development of norms and you have to cut in half a corps of passionate volunteer board members, there are bound to be rough waters. processes is challenging enough when a board only meets a few times a year.
-Normally, an annual retreat is an essential Aspen's 14-person board and BGCC's 9-person board were collectively reduced to 12 people on the Trellis opportunity to help build relationships and trust, but the stretched-timelines and disjointed relationship-building from the
+The Trellis board faced a Catch 22 of establishing enough of a governance framework to set new members up for success, but also trying to leave space for the new board to design the process for itself.
+Additionally, the development of norms and processes is challenging enough when a board only meets a few times a year.
+Normally, an annual retreat is an essential opportunity to help build relationships and trust, but the stretched-timelines and disjointed relationship-building from the pandemic has made the development of a governance model especially difficult.